-- 3.6 volt rechargeable lithium cell, charger and switch
+- Rechargeable 3.6 volt lithium cell

-Fledgling Powerful owl feather (left) and Sulphur-crested Cockatoo feather exposed with visible and UV light
+Feathers - Fledgling Powerful owl feather and aSulphur-crested Cockatoo feather exposed with visible and UV light

-Australian $5 note
+Australian $5 note - visible and UV light

-Lichen growing on sandstone
+Lichen growing on sandstone - visible and UV light